ungerik/go3d/README.md

 Matrices are organized as arrays of columns which is also the way OpenGL expects matrices.
 DirectX expects "arrays of rows" matrices, use the Transpose() to convert.

-Methods that don't return a specific value return a pointer to the struct to allow method call chaining.
+Methods that don't return a specific value, return a pointer to the struct to allow method call chaining.

 Example: